All minor-minimal apex obstructions with connectivity two: Introduction

-In this paper we determine the $133$ minor-minimal non-apex graphs that have connectivity two\footnote{ It is straightforward to prove there are three disconnected apex obstructions and no apex obstructions with connectivity one (see the beginning of \autoref{sec:Simple} for details).}.
+In this paper we determine the $133$ minor-minimal non-apex graphs that have connectivity two.
+It is straightforward to prove there are three disconnected apex obstructions and no apex obstructions with connectivity one (see the beginning of \autoref{sec:Simple} for details).
 Determining all apex obstructions that have connectivity greater than two is the focus of future research.
+Lipton et al. \cite{MR3733966} have shown that apex obstructions have connectivity at most five.
 Our proof here presents the connectivity-$2$ apex obstructions in five groups (see \autoref{TreeOutline}); this is essentially the same argument we presented at the AMS Meeting in $2013$ \cite{Kezdy}. \hyperref[sec:Preliminaries]{Section~\ref*{sec:Preliminaries}} introduces basic notation and definitions. \hyperref[sec:Simple]{Section~\ref*{sec:Simple}} presents elementary observations about apex obstructions.
 Sections \ref{sec:Properties}--\ref{sec:MultipleCuts} present a general outline and resolve four of the five groups of obstructions.